Mghrabi/udacity_deployment_process/ahmed.md

 a simple ci circle) (including env variables, make sure to not change any of them) don't forget to the change the port in server.ts
 -add comments each time you put a new command and make them straight to the point

--try to add an uri in your .env and don't change the way sequelize connect to a database -Create services and make sure every service works fine (including the env variables) -update circle ci with required env variables
+-try to add an uri in your .env host vairable and see if the connections is established successfully or not, and don't change the way sequelize connect to a database
+-Create services and make sure every service works fine (including the env variables) -update circle ci with required env variables
 -env variables including aws_bucket,